 4. Grading and Standardization

 Standardization means producing goods of predetermined standards.
-Uniformity is necessary for agricultural as well as manufactured products.
+Uniformity is necessary for agricultural and manufactured products.

-It ensures that all the articles of a given product are homogeneous and uniform.
-Standardization is essential for gaining the trust of the buyers.
-It assures the buyers of the quality, price, and packaging of the product.
-Conformity to a standard of quality ensures consumer allegiance, sustained growth, and earnings.
+Standardization ensures that all the articles of a given product are homogeneous and uniform.
+It is essential for gaining buyers’ trust and assuring them of the product’s quality, price, and packaging.
+Conformity to a quality standard ensures consumer allegiance, sustained growth, and earnings.

 5. Packaging and Labeling

-The packaging is often called the fifth P, an addition to the marketing mix of the 4 Ps – product, price, place, and promotion.
-The packaging is often called “advertising on the shelf”.
+Packaging is often called the fifth P, an addition to the marketing mix of the four Ps—product, price, place, and promotion.
+It is often called “advertising on the shelf.”

-One of the highly significant functions of marketing is the exchange functions that revolve around buy and selling relations functionalities.
+One of the highly significant marketing functions is the exchange functions, which revolve around buy-and-sell relations.

-With the help of exchange functions, it gets to ensure that the offerings of the company are present in the market as per its requirements.
-Demand and supply chain management is channelized by the adept functionality of exchange functions of buying and selling.
+Exchange functions help ensure the company’s offerings are present in the market per its requirements.
+The adept functionality of exchange functions of buying and selling channels demand and supply chain management.

 7. Branding

-Coca-Cola, FedEx, and Porsche are brands, and the reason behind their establishments as top-rated brands is their effective branding which is based on their unique features, market credibility, reach, and advertising.
+Coca-Cola, FedEx, and Porsche are brands, and their establishment as top-rated brands is based on their effective branding based on their unique features, market credibility, reach, and advertising.

 So, branding means-

-Giving a brand name to the product to create a distinct identity vis-a-vis competitor’s products or substitutes.
+We are giving the product a brand name to create a distinct identity vis-a-vis competitor’s products or substitutes.
 Branding creates meaning, association, market presence, and long-lasting credibility.

 A successful brand adds further resonance to the product or service.
 The measure of a good brand is how much preference it commands.
 For instance, Apple users rarely switch to other brands.